uoregon/WPSpin/README.md

 To insert a block of content with information about the show currently on air, simply insert the shortcode [wpspin-now-playing] into the page where you'd like the block to appear.

+## Program Schedule

+To render a weekly program schedule, use the shortcode [wpspin-show-schedule].
+If you'd like to customize the appearance from the default Spinitron style, the stylesheet that controls the layout for this view is located in views/showschedule.css.

 ## Playlist Widget

 WPSpin provides a widget that displays the ten most recent items on the current playlist in reverse-chronological order.

 ## DJ Profiles

 DJ Profiles are implemented as custom post types and can be edited to add photos and descriptions.
-A listing of all DJs can be accessed at <your website url>/wpspin\_profiles (e.g. www.mysite.com/wordpress/wpspin\_profiles).
+If you are using 'post name' style permalinks, a listing of all DJs can be accessed at <your website url>/wpspin\_profiles (e.g. www.mysite.com/wordpress/wpspin_profiles).

+## Show Listings

+Show listings are implemented as custom post types and can be edited to add photos and descriptions.
+If you are using 'post name' style permalinks,A listing of all shows can be accessed at <your website url>/wpspin\_shows (e.g. www.mysite.com/wordpress/wpspin_shows).

 Theming and Styles
 ==================